emqx/emqx-docs/en_US/cluster-linking/introduction.md

 This section introduces the Cluster Linking and how to use and configure the feature.

-## Why Cluster Linking
+## Why Use Cluster Linking

-This section explains how Cluster Linking becomes the solution for efficient client communication between different clusters and why it is more beneficial in bandwidth usage, network tolerance, and scalability compared with the MQTT bridge.
+This section explains how Cluster Linking provides an efficient solution for client communication between different clusters.
+It highlights the benefits of Cluster Linking over the MQTT bridge in terms of bandwidth usage, network tolerance, and scalability.

 ### Challengers with a Single Cluster